Strongman1380/heartlandboyshome.org/CONVERSION_SUMMARY.md

 ## Next Steps

-1. **Upload to Hostinger**: Follow the instructions in `HOSTINGER_DEPLOYMENT.md`
+1. **Deploy to Vercel**: Follow the instructions in `VERCEL_DEPLOYMENT.md`
 2. **Test All Forms**: Ensure Google Forms load properly on all pages
 3. **Set Up Form Notifications**: Configure email notifications in Google Forms
-4. **Optional**: Set up SSL certificate for HTTPS
+4. **Optional**: Set up custom domain in Vercel dashboard
 5. **Monitor**: Check form submissions and website performance

-The conversion is complete and the website is ready for production deployment!
+The conversion is complete and the website is ready for production deployment on Vercel!